 Chevron Waves Lacy Wrap Pattern

-Row 1: Linked HDC in 3rd ch from hook and each ch across, turn. – 179 hdc.
+Row 1: Linked HDC (see special stitches) in each ch across, turn. – 179 hdc.

 Rows 2-4: Ch 2, linked hdc in each st across, turn.